franklinqin0/blog/docs/algo/partition-equal-subset-sum.md

 ## Solution

-This problem is similar to the $0/1$ Knapsack problem and subset sum decision problem, all of which are NP-complete and cannot be reduced to polynomial runtime, unless $P = NP$.
+This problem is a variation of the $0/1$ Knapsack problem and subset sum decision problem, all of which are NP-complete and cannot be reduced to polynomial runtime, unless $P = NP$.

 Let $n$ be the length of the array `nums` and $target$ be the half of total sum.